 Breakfast and Service

-Breakfast is served in an intimate patio and uses quality local produce: artisan bread from the neighbourhood bakery, olive oil from the Córdoba sierra, house-made preserves.
-The staff know the city well enough to send you to places that don't show up in the obvious tourist lists.
+Breakfast is served in an intimate patio and uses quality local produce: artisan bread from the neighbourhood bakery, olive oil pressed in the Córdoba sierra, house-made preserves, fresh orange juice.
+It is the kind of breakfast that makes you linger rather than rush out.
+The staff know the city well enough to send you to places that do not show up in the obvious tourist lists: the wine bar that opened last year, the pastry shop behind the Synagogue, the best time to visit the Mezquita without crowds.
+They also know which tour operators are worth the money and which to avoid.

 Where Things Are

 The Synagogue is 300 metres away.
 The Mezquita-Catedral is 5 minutes on foot.
-The hotel is in the same Judería streets that most visitors spend their time walking through — meaning you can come back to the room at any point during the day without planning a route.
+The hotel sits in the same Judería streets that most visitors spend their time walking through, meaning you can come back to the room at any point during the day without planning a route.
+This is particularly useful in July and August, when a midday break in an air-conditioned room saves the second half of the afternoon.
+El Churrasco is 3 minutes for grilled meats; Bodegas Mezquita is 4 minutes for tapas.
+The Calleja de las Flores, Córdoba's most photographed alley, is 6 minutes on foot.

 For more services and a rooftop pool in the same neighbourhood, NH Collection Amistad Córdoba is on Plaza de Maimónides.
 For comparable charm with an orange-tree patio, La Llave de la Judería is a few streets away from €62/night.